 Summit Research Rotary Evaporator Instructions

-please see diagram as this will show you basic link up procedures.
+please see diagram as this will show you basic link up procedures for the rotary evaporator .

-We have been educating & training our customers for years on how to properly integrate rotovaps with the process.
+We have been educating & training our customers for years on how to properly integrate rotary evaporators with this process.
 We do not focus on low power packages that offer little to no recovery speeds.
 We’ve pioneered a rotary evaporator operating process that has made made progressive waves within the industry.
 What was once a long & arduous process of filling the flask & falsely spread information is now publicly corrected, here at Summit Research.

 - put rotovap together, remove all packing around coils with solvents, clean and make unit near sterile.

 - connect cold output line from chiller to top of condenser coil body.

 - connect output of condenser coil to the chiller return port.

 - connect vacuum port from condenser to another trap(recommended to protect controller).

 - turn on rotovap, set bath temperature from 35-45c.